 - 1. Analyze and assess the merits of various historical interpretations. - 2.
-Analyze significant historical developments (social, cultural, political, economic, diplomatic, technological/scientific, global context) through the application of the historical concepts of process, context, and/or difference. - 3.
 Apply secondary and/or primary source material to construct written and oral, logical, historical arguments.

 Prerequisites/co-requisites/ recommended preparation

 Successful completion of English 150 is a recommended pre-requisite for the course.
 You will note that there is a substantial amount of both reading and writing (over 15 pages) required for this class.
 This is essential for a true engagement with and understanding of history.
 If you have not completed English 150, there is a good chance that you will not have the necessary reading and writing skills to successfully complete all the requirements of this course.